clamorisse/hugo-s3-blog/content-hugo-blog/content/posts/vigia.md

 awareness of insignificance.

 The morning sky
-Blends with the sea.
+blends with the sea.
 In a battle for independence,
-For identity
+for identity
-The sun brings them apart
+the sun brings them apart
-And exalts their unique wonders.
+and exalts their unique wonders.

 The sound of rocks retreating with the surf,
-The sound of the surf breaking on the rocks,
+the sound of the surf breaking on the rocks,
-The sound of bubbling air escaping through the sand,
+the sound of bubbling air escaping through the sand,
-The symphony of seagulls and pelicans, sea lions and ducks.
+the symphony of seagulls and pelicans, sea lions and ducks.

 Ephemeral and yet
 persistent tracks,